-Eunoymus fortunei (wintercreeper) grows slowly and is easy to care for; it won't develop notable flowers.
+Eunoymus fortunei (wintercreeper) is a shrubby plant that grows slowly and is easy to care for.
 It is an excellent choice for small facade-greening projects.
-Our assortment of wintercreepers includes a wide palette of colours and patterns.
+It has lovely variegated leaves though unremarkable flowers.
+Our assortment of wintercreepers features a wide palette of colours and patterns.
 The cultivars presented here are all frost resistant and are a good alternative for ivy, which grows too vigorously for some walls.
-Ivy may damage walls by growing into cracks and crevices, and using wintercreeper instead may prevent damage to buildings.
+With its unaggressive growth, there's not much risk of building damage here, as with ivy.

 (also known as spindle, winter creeper or Fortune's spindle.
 Latin: Euonymus fortunei).